koelslaw/documentation/topics/vmware/README.md

 - Enter the `IPv4 Address`, `Subnet Mask`, and `Default Gateway`, and press `Enter`
 - Go down and select `DNS Configuration`
 - Enter your DNS and hostname information from the [Platform Management](../platform-management.md) page and press `Enter`
-- Press `esc`, then `Y` to save your changes and restart your management interface
+- Press `ESC`, then `Y` to save your changes and restart your management interface
 - Go down and select `Test Management Network` and ping your gateway IP from the [Platform Management](../platform-management.md) page to validate the settings
-- Press `esc` to log out
+- Press `ESC` to log out

 # Upload Media to Datastore
 > Note: this could be a bit different, specifically around the Storage considerations.
 I recommend you update the documentation with your specific environment.